 Though Google used to offer a free widget, the service is being discontinued.
 However, it is available as a premium service for which you will need to do all the integration work yourself to make your website work with the Google Translate API.

-In this article, we’ll show you how to get a multilingual website using Weglot, the best multilingual website plugin.
-Weglot uses Google Translate’s technology and Microsoft, DeepL, and Yandex depending on the language, to ensure you get the best possible multilingual content on your WordPress website.
+In this tutorial, we’ll show you how to get a multilingual website using Weglot, the best multilingual website plugin.
+Weglot uses Google Translate’s technology and Microsoft, DeepL, and Yandex depending on the language, to ensure you get the best possible multilingual content on your WordPress site.

 Limitations of just using a Google Translate plugin

-A Google Translate plugin for WordPress will offer an automatic translation of your website’s content similar to how the Google Chrome browser does it.
+A Google Translate plugin for WordPress will offer an automatic translation of your website’s content similar to how the Google Chrome browser does it with the pop-up.